Road & Travel Magazine

 Travel Etiquette -- Cell Phones

-Everyone, it seems, owns a cellular phone these days.
+Everyone, it seems, owns a cell phone these days.
 Everywhere you look; on the streets, in restaurants, in the market, at airports, even in rest rooms.
 Everyone is on the phone.
-Thank God our elbows bend; otherwise, the world would be silent again.
+Thank goodness our elbows bend; otherwise, the world would be silent again.
 And maybe that wouldn't be such a bad thing.

 As a frequent traveler, I spend a great deal of (wasted) time in airports, either walking mile-long concourses or waiting endlessly for a flight.
 It gives one time to do many things including observing human nature.
 One of the newest people-watching trends is the study of how cell phone behavior seems to reflect one's personality, or at least their perception of self-image.